 True, it's not just girls and women who are responsible for the remarkable run so far of "Wonder Woman," but it's clear that the movie speaks to them in ways that few other recent films have.
 So it's no surprise that the DC heroine's saga has held up better than most superhero movies.
 Instead of the steep drops we usually see in comic-book films after the first weekend, "Wonder Woman" dipped just 43 percent last weekend and just 30 percent this weekend.
 Having lassoed nearly $275 million in 17 days, "Wonder Woman" is poised to overtake "Man of Steel" ($291 million) and possibly "Suicide Squad" ($325 million) and "Batman v Superman: Dawn of Justice" ($330 million) as the top domestic earner in the DC Extended Universe so far.

 Women were also the power behind the sleeper success of "47 Meters Down."
 No one expected much from the sisters-vs.-sharks tale, from new independent distributor Entertainment Studios.
 Neither critics nor customers thought much of the film.
-But women do make up the core of the horror audience, they did help make a hit of the similar "The Shallows" last year, and they like Mandy Moore, at least when she's starring on TV's "This Is Us."
+But women do make up the core of the horror audience, they did help make a hit of the similar "This Is Us."
 Scary trailers and posters helped overcome weak reviews and word-of-mouth, but the movie's strongest selling point may have been the months-long absence from the multiplex of other horror movies with strong appeal to genre's female fanbase.

 Indeed, for once, this weekend may have seen women over-served at the multiplex.
 Which could explain why "Rough Night," which had been widely expected to crack the top 5 and $20 million, did neither.
 The bachelorette-night-gone-horribly-wrong comedy had a lot of other problems -- neither critics nor audiences liked the premise; Johansson isn't much of a box office draw outside her Marvel movies; and raunchy R-rated comedies haven't done well lately.
 Still, reviews, word-of-mouth, and modest star power didn't hinder "47 Meters Down."
 More likely, "Rough Night"'s biggest problem was timing; as its target audience was all buying tickets for "Wonder Woman, "47 Meters Down," and even "Cars 3."
 Yep, the usually testosterone-heavy series has a girl-power message this time, one that may have helped drive women and girls toward making up 49 percent of the movie's audience.